joelle-o-world/pattern-cutting/readme.src.md

 )
 ```

-## Winnifred Owen pattern blocks
+## Winnifred Aldrich pattern blocks

-One application of this library is quickly producing pattern blocks from Winnfred Owen's book.
+One application of this library is quickly producing pattern blocks from Winnfred Aldrich's book.
 To do that, we have to be able to use describe body measurements:

 ```code
 from src.sizing.BodyMeasurements import example_body_measurements